mmbman/Katagiri/1979-08-01-Diamond-Sutra-Emptiness.md

 In Japanese, “enlightenment” is described by three different characters.
 One is *kaku*: “awareness.”
 The second is *satori* – you are very familiar with this term, satori.
 The third is *shō*: that is usually translated as “realization”.

 Enlightenment, broadly speaking, is to know or to awaken to the real nature, the original nature of existence.
-The original nature of existence is, *truth*.
+The original nature of existence is *truth*.

 According to the first term, *kaku*, awareness, this kind of enlightenment is to know, to experience the truth at the conscious level.
 Still that experience of enlightenment which is called *awareness* is at the conscious level.
 So whoever you are, if you practice zazen – or even though you don’t practice zazen, if you do your best to take care of your life, living in peace with all sentient beings with your best effort – at that time everybody can experience awareness, which allows you to touch the core of existence.